Dave Ramsey - Our Favorite (Personal Finance) Financial Guru

 Often, we hire people too easily.
 This is the antithesis of what Dave does with his HR.
 He runs his people through rounds and rounds and rounds and rounds of interviews.
 I’ve heard it said that the person who works for Ramsey Solutions should literally be crying from the passion they feel surrounding the role they want.
 How an employee wants to serve their team - not what they want to do for themselves - makes all the difference.

-If you want to learn a few of our secrets for hiring great people, read this blog.
+If you want to learn a few of our secrets for hiring great people, read 5 Secrets to Hiring Great People.

 Oh, and as if they weren’t cool enough, Dave and his company of 650+ team members just moved into a brand new building.
 And the energy is thick.
 Now is probably is THE BEST time in history to start listening to Uncle Dave’s show.
 It’s time, people.